 - Renovation requirements or opportunities: Not all spaces will fit your vision.
 While remodeling is an option, renovating a retail store can be extremely costly, adding thousands to your start-up costs.
 Additionally, some landlords are quite rigid on permissible renovations, so be sure the changes you have in mind fit into your rental contract.
 Check with your landlord if you’re unsure.

-- Pop-up shops: Since location can be tricky to navigate and securing a space generally requires a long-term commitment bounded by your lease agreement, pop-up retail can be a great alternative.
+- Pop-up shops: Since location can be tricky to navigate and securing a space generally requires a long-term commitment bound by your lease agreement, pop-up retail can be a great alternative.
 This allows you to test out different locations without the long-term commitment.
 Think of it as dating your location as opposed to marrying it.

 Acquire adequate materials

 A lot goes into an effective retail store.
 Simply producing, manufacturing or purchasing inventory isn’t enough; instead, you need a whole store full of furniture and accessories to properly run your business.
-Common retail store supplies include but is not limited to:
+Common retail store supplies include but are not limited to:

 - Shelves, full-size racks, rotating racks, hanging bars, mannequins and other places to hang and display inventory